HarmanPreet-Singh-XYT/blendeye/DEVPOST_SUBMISSION.md

 Worse, screenwriters and directors constantly battle **character omniscience ("writer leakage")**.
 When drafting scripts, characters subconsciously sound like they’ve read the end of the script: they react with impossible intuition, foreshadow twists they cannot know, or lack the authentic paranoia of someone acting in the dark.

-We asked: **What if directors had a unified flight simulator?** What if you could plan a movie on an interactive node graph, scrub a timeline to any minute of the story, and interrogate any character live — with characters strictly bounded by real-time knowledge firewalls?
+I asked: **What if directors had a unified flight simulator?** What if you could plan a movie on an interactive node graph, scrub a timeline to any minute of the story, and interrogate any character live — with characters strictly bounded by real-time knowledge firewalls?

 That vision became **BlendEye: The Autonomous AI Film Director Studio, Production Planner & Pre-Shoot Simulator**.